Full Hunter's Moon: How Will This Phenomenon Affect The Zodiacs?

 – What time is the full hunter’s moon?

-In Singapore, it is slated to begin on 29 October at 3:36 am SGT and end at 4:53 am on the same morning.
+In Thailand, it is slated to begin on 29 October at 2:36 am BKT and end at 3:53 am on the same morning.

 – How does a full moon affect humans?